alireza-aghelan/underwater-image-super-resolution/README.md

 The Real-ESRGAN code is borrowed from https://github.com/xinntao/Real-ESRGAN.

-Below are some outputs of the real-esrgan model and the fine-tuned model:
+Below are some outputs of the original Real-ESRGAN model and the fine-tuned model:

 ![1](https://user-images.githubusercontent.com/47056654/236956229-a9d68e45-19a2-4f30-8d4c-b7f2c10b54d2.jpeg)
 ![2](https://user-images.githubusercontent.com/47056654/236956252-27bb3d78-cf22-4b3e-a5b8-0878da7cf721.jpeg)